decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 ## Statement of the problem

-The way we thought the [item submission and curation](./ADR-42-third-party-assets-integration.md#third-party-collection-smart-contract-registry) by third party managers and curators respectively do not scale .
+The way we thought the [item submission and curation](./ADR-42-third-party-assets-integration.md#third-party-collection-smart-contract-registry) by third party managers and curators respectively does not scale.
 Managers need to submit all the items with their metadata to the blockchain, and curators need to approve them.
-Based on Polygon's gas block limit, items can be submitted/curated by batches of ~50.
-For a collection with 100k items, they are 2k transactions.
+Based on Polygon's gas block limit, items can be submitted/curated in batches of ~50.
+For a collection with 100k items that means that 2k transactions must be done.
 The process as designed is completely time and money-consuming.
 By leveraging on the Decentraland catalyst status quo the number of transactions can be reduced to 1.

 ## Proposed solution